honmashironeko/ProxyCat/ProxyCat-EN/README-EN.md

 - Your actions, including downloading, installing, or using, indicate that you have read and agree to these terms.

 ## Changelog

+**2024/09/10**

+- Optimize concurrency efficiency, support the next request in advance without receiving the response packet, thereby improving efficiency
+- Add a load balancing mode, in which requests will be randomly made to the proxy address, and use concurrent proxies to improve request efficiency
+- Agent validity detection modified to be asynchronous, thereby improving efficiency

 **2024/09/09**